 Jesus was born as a baby and then had to grow up as any baby does to become an adult.

-Jesus was born in a (Greek Phatane – feeding place) were animals lived possibility only private place in a town were many were
+Jesus was born in a (Greek Phatane – feeding place) where animals lived possibility only private place in a town where many were

-The custom at a birth of a child borne in a house.
+The custom at a birth of a child born in a house.
 The musicians played at a birth of a boy but went away without playing if it was a girl.
-Jesus was born in a common courtyard not a house.
-So no musicians were on hand but God provided heavenly musicians e.g. Angels who told the shepherds who then went to visit newly born baby.
+Jesus was born in a common courtyard, not a house.
+So no musicians were on hand but God provided heavenly musicians e.g. Angels who told the shepherds who then went to visit the newly born baby.

 Other modules in this unit:

 - Start of the 400 Year gap between Malachi and Jesus

 - Hasmonean Dynasty, This family stayed faithful to God